 First, use RegexBuddy to define a regex or retrieve a regexp saved in a RegexBuddy library.
 Rely on RegexBuddy's clear regex analysis, which is constantly updated as you build the pattern, rather than dealing with the cryptic regex syntax on your own.
 Detailed help on that syntax is always only a click away.

 If you copied a regex written for another programming language, simply paste it into RegexBuddy, select the original language, and then convert the regex to the specific version of Python you're using.
 If you're writing a Python module that needs to work with multiple versions of Python, compare your regex between those Python versions to make sure it will work exactly the same with all of them.
+RegexBuddy knows exactly which regex features are available in Python 2.7 through Python 3.4.

 If you created a new regular expression, test and debug it in RegexBuddy before using it in your Python source code.
 Test each regex in RegexBuddy's safe sandbox without risking precious data.
 Quickly apply the regex to a wide variety of input and sample data, without having to produce that input through your script.